Spring Semester Questions

 Will I be charged a LATE FEE if my bill is not paid by the due date?

-Yes.
-If the bill is not paid and/or loans approved and ready for disbursement, (College certified) a $25 late fee will be posted to your student account.
+If the bill is not paid and/or loans approved and ready for disbursement, (College certified) a $25 late fee may be posted to your student account.

 What are the charges listed on my bill?